-After pressing the SETUP button, options of the SETUP MENU appear on the display and the display buttons allow the entry to the calibration mode (CALIB) or entry to the mode when the calibrator is used as a tester (TESTER).
+After pressing the SETUP button, options of the SETUP MENU appear on the display and the display buttons allow the entry to the calibration mode (CALIB).
 Previous function is restored by pressing of EXIT display button.

 Setting the value of output signal